Kawaxte/SpartaBaseArchive/README.md

 # Sparta Base Archive

-What is this?
-It's a collection of Sparta Bases I've made throughout 2016 to present day.
+A collection of Sparta Bases I've made throughout 2016 to current day.

-The only difference is that the uploads here will all be using [PreSonus Studio One 6](https://www.presonus.com/en/studio-one.html?rdl=true) and not various versions of [Image-Line FL Studio](https://www.image-line.com/fl-studio).
+Difference is that I will be using [PreSonus Studio One 6](https://www.presonus.com/en/studio-one.html?rdl=true) and not various versions of [Image-Line FL Studio](https://www.image-line.com/fl-studio).

-My motivation try to port as many of my .FLP projects over to .Song will be questionable.
+My motivation depends on when some of them will complete the porting process.
+I'll be updating this repository as I do so.

 ---

 ## Prerequisites

-For the most part, you'll need to have [PreSonus Studio One 6](https://www.presonus.com/en/studio-one.html?rdl=true) installed on your computer.
+To start things off with, you'll need to have [PreSonus Studio One 6](https://www.presonus.com/en/studio-one.html?rdl=true) installed on your computer.

-The challenge comes in getting Image-Line synth VSTs in Studio One, especially deprecated ones like "TS404 Bassline Synthesizer" or something non-standalone like 3xOsc.

-This is why I am opting out of trying to make use of plugins that you can't use outside of FL Studio, and I would rather not make use of "FL Studio as a VSTi" in Studio One, which already requires you to have FL Studio installed.
-I'll simply try to find plugins that mimic the behavior and style of the ones we can't naturally have.

 For the plugins, however, you're going to need the following: